Carin Jennings-Gabarra: 1995 World Cup

 In 1995, Jennings-Gabarra and her teammates came up short in the 1995 FIFA Women's World Cup, losing to Norway in the semifinals.
-Gabarra with her team finished third in Sweden 1995, with a 2–0 win over China in the third-place playoff match.
+The team finished third in the tournament, with a 2–0 win over China in the third-place playoff match.

 1996 Olympics

-In 1996, the U.S. won the first women’s Olympic soccer tournament.
+In 1996, the U.S. won the first women's Olympic soccer tournament.
 Following the tournament, she retired from playing international soccer.

 Matches and goals scored at World Cup and Olympic tournaments

-Carin Jennings-Gabarra competed in Atlanta 1996 Olympics, China 1991 and Sweden 1995 FIFA Women's World Cup tournaments; played 16 matches and scored 6 goals at those 3 global tournaments.
-Jennings-Gabarra with her teams won a gold medal at Atlanta, finished first at China 1991 and third at Sweden 1995.
+Carin Jennings-Gabarra competed in the 1996 Atlanta Olympics, as well as the 1991 and 1995 editions of the FIFA Women's World Cup.
+She played 16 matches and scored 6 goals at those 3 global tournaments.